matuzo/HTMHell/hell/adventcalendar/2024/15/index.md

 <!-- CM: Many apologies for the extra headache.
 I went through several iterations of the code examples, and I guess in the end I managed to produce a very eclectic code salad -->
 <!-- CM: Thank you so much MM, I did not know that Space triggers a button on keyup. -->

 For developers it might seem tempting to add these missing features one by one.
 The advice, of course, is that the simpler and more robust solution is to replace the `<div>` with a `<button>`.
-However, for the sake of exploring what the accessibility tree reveals — or fails to! — we’ll go ahead and add all the necessary code to make this `<div>` fully functional.
+However, for the sake of exploring what the accessibility tree reveals — or fails to! — and the importantce of manual testing, we’ll go ahead and add all the necessary code to make this `div` fully functional.

 ## The Accessibility Tree Can Only Do So Much